-Acceleration Curriculum (what & how) Hauora (Well Being) Evidence based Cohesive curriculum pathway Focused on wellbeing, resilience, Responsive Family / whānau involvement Shared relational & restorative practices, and Identification of students & targeted graduate profile engagement Acceleration actions Seamless transitions Supporting & enhancing staff & Strengthening teacher practice Future focused learning student wellbeing 2.1 1 Common expectations & assessment Engaged learners Promoting diversity & difference Culturally responsive & practices Culturally responsive Connection to whanau & iwi relational Shared understanding of processes & Key competencies Responsive to need pedagogy practices Authentic contexts Seamless transitions / / / / / / / / / / / / / / / / / / / / Professional learning & development STEM Providing learning support Curriculum Hauora Engaged learners V Shared resources Learning support
+Acceleration Curriculum (what & how) Hauora (Well Being) Evidence based Cohesive curriculum pathway Focused on wellbeing, resilience, Responsive Family / whānau involvement Shared relational & restorative practices, and Identification of students & targeted graduate profile engagement Acceleration actions Seamless transitions Supporting & enhancing staff & Strengthening teacher practice Future focused learning student wellbeing A Common expectations & assessment Engaged learners Promoting diversity & difference Culturally responsive & practices Culturally responsive Connection to whanau & iwi relational Shared understanding of processes & Key competencies Responsive to need pedagogy practices Authentic contexts Seamless transitions Curriculum Professional learning & development STEM Providing learning support Curriculum Hauora Engaged learners ~~~~ V Shared resources Learning support

-Year Whole School Goals Y9 1(a) All students attend school at least 90% of the time.
-Y10 1(b) More than 85% of our students leave with NCEA level 2, or move to further education or Y11 training.
-1(c) Level 1 NCEA pass rates will be at least at the national average of 72% Y12 1(d) A Pacific Achievement Plan is developed and introduced.
-Y13 1(e) Students in Te Whare ō te Atawhai will experience appropriate progress and success.
-2(a) Whānau and iwi are regularly consulted to identify learning needs and collaborative approaches, and we feedback again to them.2(b) Delivering highly engaging programmes, with quality review processes for continuous improvement.
-3(a) A community engagement plan is developed and introduced.3(b) Te whanau tahi values are evidenced through the culture and practices of the school.
+Year Whole School Goals 2023 Annual Plan Y9 1 (a) Develop a Naenae College Attendance Strategy Y10 1 (b) More than 90% of our students leave with NCEA level 2, or move to further education or training.
+Y11 1 (c) Level 1 NCEA pass rates will be at least at the national average of 72% Y12 1 (d) That SLT and Komiti Pasifika use Tapasā and The Action Plan for Pacific Education 2020- Y13 2 (a) & 3 (a) That the Marae Committee adopt the community engagement kaupapa in its extended brief as the Marae and Community Engagement Committee and produce a plan to be embedded in the new Strategic Plan.
+2 (b) That the Board endorse student voice surveys and focus group sessions to provide the basis for 'quality review' of programmes to establish a process for continuous improvement.
+2 (c) That a Digital Technology Strategic Planning Committee for Naenae College be established to future proof digital engagement, provision and pedagogy at Naenae College that is fit for purpose in the form of a Digital Strategic Plan embedded in the Board Strategic plan for the next 6 years.
+3(a) Te whanau tahi values are evidenced through the culture and practices of the school.

-Strategic roles and responsibilities -2020
+Strategic roles and responsibilities -2023